-The Board continues to support youth focused programs including the Building and Construction Pathways Program.
+The Board continues to support youth focused programs including the Building and Construction Pathways Program and youthBUILD.
 It also continues to offer programs designed to assist with specific industry need.
 A heritage skills transfer program provides assistance for the delivery of training to transfer knowledge and skills from experts or experienced practitioners to people working in the building and construction industry who are maintaining Tasmania's built heritage estate.
-The Board also offers an equity program to assist with the cost of providing training associated with the extra needs of a trainee if that person is an Aborigine, has literacy or numeracy issues, is female or has a physical or mental disability.
+The Board also created a Workplace Diversity Support and Sponsorship Program to promote diversity of employment (Aboriginal and Torres Strait Islanders, women, of non-English speaking backgrounds or have a disability) in the building and construction sector.
+The Board has produced support materials and videos to promote building and construction careers focused on senior high school students and heritage construction skills.

-Looking to the future, the Board continues to assist industry prepare for emerging technologies.
+The Board also continues to assist industry prepare for emerging technologies.
 The Board and the Australian Institute of Building are continuing to work together through BIMHub to help Tasmanian practitioners prepare for the uptake of high level information and communication technologies including building information modelling.
+For the future, the Board will be reviewing its strategic plan for the next three years.
+The Board's commitment to consultation and communication with industry participants continues to have a high priority including through regional workshops, public meetings and direct contact with all industry stakeholders.
+The Board will continue to develop its website and enhance its engagement with industry.